ecorey/Prediction_Market_Vite/predictrix/sources/README.md

     - function that creates a new kiosk for a user that can hold the predictions
     - function that burns the prediction from the kiosk and deletes the prediction
     - function that lists the prediction in the kiosk for sale
-    - functioin that delists the prediction from the kiosk
+    - function that delists the prediction from the kiosk
     - function to purchase a prediction from another user
-    - funciton to withdraw from a personal kiosk
+    - function to withdraw from a personal kiosk
     - function to withdraw from the transfer policy